 The inscription ‘ELIZABETH II.D.REG.F.D.50 PENCE.2017’ appears around the portrait.
 Along with all other Potter coins produced that year, the 2017 Jeremy Fisher 50p features the words ‘FIFTY PENCE’ on the obverse, instead of their standard inclusion on the reverse.

-The reverse design, crafted by Royal Mint designer Emma Noble, features a head and shoulders, side on portrait of Jeremy Fisher, wearing his trademark jacket and shirt, with the designer’s initials ‘en’ on the bottom.
-The coloured silver proof version features a red jacket and accents Fisher’s face in yellow and light green.
+The reverse design, crafted by Royal Mint designer Emma Noble, features a head and shoulders side on portrait of Jeremy Fisher, wearing his trademark jacket and shirt, with the designer’s initials ‘en’ on the bottom.
+This iconic design is the reason for the coin being nicknamed ‘Frog 50p’ amongst collectors.

-Noble was chosen by the Royal Mint to design all of the various Beatrix Potter coins, and took great care to stay faithful to the author’s original illustrations that adorned her novels and sketchbooks.
+Noble was chosen by the Royal Mint to design all of the various Beatrix Potter coins and took great care to stay faithful to the author’s original illustrations that adorned her novels and sketchbooks.

 Noble first had to select a suitable watercolour for inclusion on the reverse, then ensure that the quality was not affected as the dimensions were reduced down to that of a 50p coin.

-The coin celebrates the release of Beatrix Potter’s ninth book, The Tale of Mr Jeremy Fisher, published by Frederick Warne and Co., Potter’s long time publishers, in July 1906.
+The coin celebrates the release of Beatrix Potter’s ninth book, The Tale of Mr Jeremy Fisher, published by Frederick Warne and Co., Potter’s long-time publishers, in July 1906.

-Potter was born into an upper-middle class family in Brompton, London.
+Potter was born into an upper-middle-class family in Brompton, London.
 Both of her parents, Rupert and Helen, were keen artists and encouraged her to pursue her talents.
-As a child her parents took Beatrix and her brother, William, to an estate on the River Tay where the Potter children were free to roam the Scottish countryside.
+As a child, her parents took Beatrix and her brother, William, to an estate on the River Tay where the Potter children were free to roam the Scottish countryside.